ReadShade/ReadShade/source/emulators/pcsx2.rst

 Additional Information
 ----------------------

-Make sure to complete any additional setup, such as configuring games and BIOS, on your end.
+Make sure you finish any other setup, like configuring games and BIOS, on your own.

 Conclusion
 ----------

-This guide provides a good starting point for using ReShade with PCSX2.
-However, note that the optimal settings may vary depending on the game.
+This guide gives you a good start for using ReShade with PCSX2.
+Keep in mind that the best settings might be different for each game.